fastice/NISAR-GPS-Notebooks/README.md

 # NISAR-GPS-Notebooks

-This repository is for notebooks for devoping tools for the analyis of NISAR GPS cal/val data.
+This repository is for notebooks for developing tools for the analysis of NISAR GPS cal/val data.